-If nothing more, these questions will help stimulate your imagination — helping you to expand your perspective of what could be possible the moment you begin thinking outside the box.
-Of course some of these questions might bring forth some very silly answers.
+If nothing more, these questions will help stimulate your imagination — helping you to expand your perspective on what could be possible the moment you begin thinking outside the box.
+Of course, some of these questions might bring forth some very silly answers.
 That’s okay.
-What seems silly at first might in fact turn into a very good idea if you give it some extra thought, time and attention.
+What seems silly at first might, in fact, turn into a very good idea if you give it some extra thought, time and attention.

 Cultivate a Curious Nature

 Curiosity will encourage you to ask better and more insightful questions.
 It will help you to see things in a different light, and may also assist you to dig deeper beneath the surface of your tasks.

 Curiosity requires that you at the very least pretend to be somewhat fascinated and interested in the task at hand.
 Once you open yourself up to this possibility, take time to ask yourself: